grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 For the first few hours of the night they settled into the monotonous drudgery of cruising.
 Gregory was in his rack, Cassandra listened to heavy noise in the sonar headset, Percy stared into the darkness from the bridge, and Hemi and Bastian stared at the wall of unmoving dials in the control room.

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 Toward midnight, Hemi climbed tiredly down to the sonar station, and tapped Cassandra on the shoulder.
-She did not even look up, knowing that this was Hemi's signal that it was time to turn on the radar unit.
-She leaned over and flipped the switch and the green light of the radar flashed across the scope and then swept slowly around showing nothing behind or to the sides, except for the lone blip of the _Gnat_ to starboard.
+She did not even look up, having been expecting Hemi's signal that it was time again to do a radar check.
+She leaned over and flipped the switch.
+The green light of the radar flashed across the scope, then swept slowly around showing nothing behind or to the sides, except for the lone blip of the _Gnat_ to starboard.

 But as the radar passed to the front of the _Prospect_ it laid down a sprinkling of green glowing dots, like fireflies above an evening field, that slowly faded away until the sweep came around a second time and lit them all up again.
 A few of the dots were only a mile or two ahead of the _Prospect_.
 Further away they increased in density to a number that could not be quickly counted.

 "Hemi, what's that?
-It looks like a fucking fleet!"
-Said Cassandra, her eyes going wide and reflecting the green glow of the radar display.
+It looks like a fleet!" said Cassandra, her eyes going wide and reflecting the green glow of the radar display.

 "Hmm.
 That is not alright.
 Bastian!"
-Hemi called up to the control room.
+Hemi called to the control room.
 "Throttle back to five knots... and shut down the diesels!"

-A few seconds after, the sound of the diesels died away, Percy arrived in the sonar compartment having been directed there from above by Bastian.
+The sound of the diesels faded.
+Percy arrived in the sonar compartment soon after, having been directed there from above by Bastian.
 "What the fuck is going on Hemi?"

 He pointed to the scope as he adjusted the second sonar headset on his head.
 "We are going to give that strange pile of radar contacts a listen."

 Percy flipped off the radar.
 "Let's not give away our position more than we already fuckin' have.
 What do you think, should we dive?"

-"I don't hear anything Captain Percy."
-Cassandra interrupted.
-"At least, not above Shakes' engine."
+"I don't hear anything Captain Percy," Cassandra interrupted. "at least, not above Shakes' engine."

 "For fuck's sake.
-Ping him."
-Percy ordered.
+Ping him," Percy ordered.
 "We need Shakes to shut down, and he might respond to a ping."

 Hemi reached over Cassandra and pressed the ping button on the active sonar.
 A second later the unit lit up.